 In fact, Charlotte may not have been our first black queen: there is another theory that suggests that Philippa of Hainault (1314-69), consort of Edward III and a woman who may have had African ancestry, holds that title.

 As for Valdes, he turns out to be an independent historian of the African diaspora who has argued that Peter Ustinov, Heather Locklear, the Medicis, and the Vanderbilts have African ancestry.
-His theory about Charlotte even pops up on www.100greatblackbritons.com
+His theory about Charlotte even pops up on www.100greatblackbritons.c

 Or would our royal family be threatened if it were shown they had African forebears?
 "I don't think so at all.
 There would be no shame attached to it all," says the royal historian Hugo Vickers.
 "The theory does not impress me, but even if it were true, the whole thing would have been so diluted by this stage that it couldn't matter less to our royal family.
 It certainly wouldn't show that they are significantly black."